Timothy652/Golf-Match-Digital-Scorecard/README.md

 Money Match Digital Scorecard Application

-#### Video Demo: <URL HERE>
+Video Demo: <URL HERE>

-This Flask application allows users to keep track of a golf match between two players or teams.
-It supports the following features:
+This Flask application enables users to manage a golf match between two players or teams, focusing on tracking financial bets alongside scores.
+It offers robust features:

+Features:
-Setting Up the Match: Users can set the number of holes, specify how much each hole and birdie are worth, and enter the names of the players or teams.
+Setting Up the Match: Define the number of holes, set values for each hole and birdie, and input player/team names.

-Score Entry: For each hole, users can input the par and scores for each player/team.
-Based on the scores, the application calculates money earned per hole and per birdie for each player/team.
+Score Entry: Input par and scores for each hole per player/team.
+Calculates money earned per hole and birdie.

-Game Progression: After each hole, the application automatically progresses to the next hole until all holes are completed.
+Game Progression: Automatically moves to the next hole after each round until all holes are complete.

-Final Score Display: Once all holes are completed, the application displays the final scores and declares the winner.
-It also calculates any owed money between the players/teams based on their final scores.
+Final Score Display: Shows final scores and declares the winner.
+Calculates owed money based on scores.

 Files Included:
-app.py: Contains the Flask application code. style.css: Stylesheet for the HTML templates. rules.html: Template for setting up the match rules. scorecard.html: Template for entering scores for each hole. final_scorecard.html: Template for displaying the final scores and declaring the winner.
+app.py: Flask application code. style.css: Stylesheet for HTML templates. rules.html: Template for match setup. scorecard.html: Template for score entry. final_scorecard.html: Template displaying final scores.
 Usage:
 Clone the repository.
-Install the necessary dependencies (Flask and Flask-Session).
+Install dependencies (Flask and Flask-Session).
-Run python app.py to start the Flask development server.
+Run python app.py to start the Flask server.
 Access the application at http://localhost:5000.
 Requirements:
 Python 3.x
 Flask
 Flask-Session
 Note:
-This application uses Flask-Session to manage session variables for maintaining game state across requests.
+Uses Flask-Session for managing session variables to maintain game state.